wlyra/pencil_tutorial/1-setting-up-general.md

 		export PATH="$PENCIL_HOME/bin:$PENCIL_HOME/utils:$PATH"
 		export PYTHONPATH="$PENCIL_HOME/python:$PYTHONPATH"

 And source it.
-You should be ready to compile the code.
+If you downloaded the GNU compiler collection (gcc) yesterday, you should be ready to compile the code.
+Otherwise, download with your favorite package manager (ports, brew, yum, aptitude, etc).

 Let's make sure that everything is ok by compiling a test serial run.
 Jump to

 		cd $PENCIL_HOME/samples/2d-tests/globaldisc/